Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-6-Copilot-Spaces.md

    ```

 2. **In Copilot Chat, ask for security analysis using your Space context:**

+   In a new chat session, switch to ask mode and ask Copilot the following:

    ```
-   @github Using my "Photo Gallery - Security Assessment" Space context, analyze the currently open UploadZone component for security vulnerabilities.
+   Using my "Photo Gallery - Security Assessment" Space for reference, analyze the currently open UploadZone component for security vulnerabilities.
 What specific improvements should I make?
    ```

 3. **Review the suggestions** - Copilot should provide security-focused analysis informed by the OWASP context and instructions from your Space

 4. **Ask follow-up questions** while staying in your Space context:
    ```
-   @github Based on the Security Assessment Space, what file type validation code should I add to this component?
+   Based on the Security Assessment Space, what file type validation code should I add to this component?
    ```

 #### Exercise B: Generate Documentation from IDE